United House of Prayer for All People: Doctrine

+The United House of Prayer for All People believes that the word church means a group of House of Prayer members who are believers and worshippers in Christ and that the modern definition of church as a building, denomination, or institution is unbiblical according to the writings of the Holy Scriptures as recorded in Acts 9:31."

 Memorial

 A mausoleum in memory of W. McCollough and S. C. Madison was built in Lincoln Cemetery in Suitland, Maryland.
 The monument also honors C. M. Grace and the United House of Prayer for All People of the Church on The Rock of The Apostolic Faith.
 The memorial features several larger-than-lifesize statues.
 W. McCollough is buried at Fort Lincoln Cemetery, Brentwood, Maryland.